cloudfoundry/routing-perf-release/README.md

 performance testing for the [gorouter](https://github.com/cloudfoundry/gorouter) and [TCP router](https://github.com/cloudfoundry-incubator/cf-tcp-router).

-This release will deploy a static backend app that returns 1kB of static data by default.
-This can be configured via the `gostatic.response_size` job property for gostatic.
+This release will deploy:
+- a static backend app that returns 1kB of static data by default (configurable using `gostatic.response_size` property)
+- a VM for running the load test
+- processes that populate the routing table for both routers with test data

-### Get the code
+## Get the code

 1. Fetch release repo